Karasp1980/planets_quiz/README.md

 ![Planets Quiz game](/assets/images/solar-system.jpg)

 # Welcome to Planets Quiz game!
 #### This game is designed in order to play a quiz game about the Planets in our solar system!
+The quiz contains 8 questions with a, b or c answers.

 #### [Deployed site]()
 ------